 In school, people learn about math, science and technology and languages.
 We master these subjects because frequently, we were told to excel in these fields to succeed in our career path in the future.
 Because of the traditional view of success and academics, the present curriculum is neglecting essential aspects that should be integrated and not only taught in a particular subject but instead practice and promoted in school as well in the family and the community.
 At times, people are perfecting their skills in different expertise and pursuits that they fail to become experts in understanding themselves and their relationship with people around them.
 Experts recommend achieving a right amount of self-awareness to make success not only in your career but in different pursuits you have in life.
 We have encountered the term, “self-awareness” from time to time, maybe through our books or psychology articles but fail to grasp the definition and various ways to embody the word.

+“Awareness is the beginning of all change.”
+That is according to Karla Helbert, LPC, E-RYT, C-IAYT.
 Self-awareness is having keen understanding and realization of one’s personality with the inclusion of your strengths and weaknesses, thoughts and beliefs, emotions and motivations.
 The term, first used in 1972, in the theory of objective self-awareness where it presented that if people focus their attention on their inner selves that will result in a comparison between current behaviors and mindsets with their general standards and core values.

 To develop and increase one’s self-awareness, try these suggestions: